 • Primary care practicum opportunities

-The University of Massachusetts Boston's Doctor of Nursing Practice (DNP) with a Family Nurse Practitioner concentration prepares advanced nurses to transform healthcare delivery.
-This comprehensive program equips nurses with critical skills in clinical leadership, policy development, and interdisciplinary collaboration.
-Students develop expertise in improving healthcare quality, advocating for health policy, and addressing healthcare disparities.
-The flexible BS-to-DNP and MS-to-DNP pathways accommodate nurses at different career stages, requiring 1065 clinical hours and maintaining rigorous academic standards.
-Graduates emerge as highly skilled practitioners ready to lead innovative healthcare solutions and enhance patient outcomes across diverse communities.
+UMass Boston's campus-based Doctor of Nursing Practice with a Family Nurse Practitioner concentration prepares advanced nurses to transform healthcare delivery through clinical leadership, policy development, and interdisciplinary collaboration.
+The program offers BS-to-DNP and MS-to-DNP pathways requiring 1065 clinical hours and maintains rigorous academic standards with no grades below B accepted.
+Graduates emerge as highly skilled practitioners ready to address healthcare disparities and enhance patient outcomes.
+An entrance exam is required for this doctoral level program.

 • Two program entry paths